 You Will Never Be Thirsty Again

-This story in John 4 about Jesus’ meeting with the Samaritan woman at the well reveals woeful truth about ourselves and wonderful truth about Jesus.
+The story in John 4 about Jesus’s meeting with the Samaritan woman at the well reveals woeful truth about ourselves and wonderful truth about Jesus.
 And the wonderful truth that it reveals about Jesus gives hope to us in our woeful condition.

 Jesus: Purposeful, Relational, and Superior